My Downsizing Update

 First of all, digging through ones possessions, dredges up long forgotten experiences and emotions.
 It’s so annoying!
 Really, does that old well-worn Richard Scarry storybook have to bring up so many pleasant memories of snuggling with my little ones and reading to them?
 Then I want to keep it.
-I have no physical reason to keep it, but the memories make it hard to part with it.
-Finally, I tell myself to pass it on to someone who will read and cherish it with their little ones.
+I have no physical reason to keep it, but the memories make it hard to part with.
+Finally, I tell myself to pass it on to someone who will, read and cherish it with their little ones.
 But darn it, every book is this way!
 I have lots of books, requiring endless decisions and struggles with each one.
 They are like old friends.
 Who wants to part with friends?

 Then there are the gifts we’ve been given over the years.
 Every one requiring a decision.
 For example, I have two wooden jewelry boxes that I got from my grandmother.
 My favorite one has a broken hinge, so I don’t want to use it too much for fear of breaking it completely.
 Both of them are full of jewelry that I’ve been given and never wear.
 Practically speaking, I have no use for either, but I’m agonizing over what to do with them.
 Then I feel silly and get angry with myself for not being able to make a simple decision.
 Grrr!

 I’m avoiding tackling my dresser.
 It’s filled with clothes in various sizes that I can’t fit into.
 One of these days, I’m going to have to bite the bullet and open those drawers.
 But for now, I’m putting it off till later.
 I need to accept myself at the size I am and let the too-small clothing go.
 I’m just having a lot of trouble accepting it.
 The stress of thinking about whether or not to keep or get rid of each of my things, isn’t helping my tendency to stress eat.